Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 Pea gravel can be made of granite, dolostone, limestone, or other rocks while decomposed granite is, of course, made of granite.
 These are crushed into rather small pieces.
 At their smallest, they can be the size of sand grains or as big as ¼-inch.

 The biggest problem with gravel patios is that they don’t have a uniform surface like brick or paver patios.
 Because of this, problems such as patio furniture sinking down into the gravel is common.
 To help prevent this, you’ll want to use stabilizers in your patio.
-Whether or not you use stabilizers will affect your cost but not by much.
-For patios with stabilizers, you’ll be paying approximately $2 per square foot while you’ll only pay about $1.50 if you don’t use stabilizers.

-A great thing about gravel patios is that they won’t get slick or flooded when it rains.
-This is because it allows rain to travel through it and soak directly into the ground.
 This property also helps erosion in your backyard.
 In addition, this means that you don’t need to worry about installing this material on an incline like you need to with other materials like paver.

-One of the most appealing things about gravel patios besides the price are they can be an easy DIY project.
 When you are installing a gravel patio, you will want to make sure that you use a landscape barrier to separate the gravel of the patio from the dirt underneath.
-If this isn’t done, your patio will be less beautiful and more of a muddy mess the first time it rains after installation.
+In addition, incorporating patio pavers, based on personal preference, such as travertine, can provide a more organized and appealing look to the space.

 You might be concerned about a snowy gravel patio.
 After all, how can you shovel something that is rather loose?
 For a light snow, you can simply use a leaf blower.
 This will blow the snow away without disturbing the gravel.